Dollar falls against yen after U.S. missile launch in Syria

 An U.S. official said the strike has already been completed.

-The dollar erased its early modest gains and slipped 0.3 percent to 110.46 yen JPY=, compared with a session high of 110.99.
+The dollar erased its early modest gains and slipped 0.3 percent to 110.46 yen, compared with a session high of 110.99.

 U.S. President Donald Trump said on Thursday that "something should happen" with Syrian President Bashar al-Assad after a deadly poison gas attack in that country.